Armatron44/GMO_NR_SANS_MD/NR/Bare/README.md

 These profiles are stored in the Med-sim directory.
 This was done with the following command: <br>
 $ refl1d --simulate --noise=0.00000001 --store=Med-sim P1-Adv-Med-Sim.py

+The median SLD profiles for the up spin states are output by refl1d with the prefix -x-0-profile.dat, where x is either 1 or 2 for the ddod or hdod solvent contrasts.
+The notebook 'SLDfix - refl1d' within the mediansim directory of the GMO folder was used to correct the distances across these SLD profiles, which output the correct median SLD profiles in a txt file with the prefix of -corrected.txt